juanalb/inf2021-pdp-assignments/README.md

 ---
 # Assignment 2

-## Requirements

 -   Make a alphabetic list from all locations from the orders.csv.
 -   Group by “location” with target “Holland”
 -   Count how many times Holland was the target from that location
 -   Code is executed from Pig View

 ## Expected output

 Adriatic Sea, Holland, 6
 Albania, Holland, 5
 ...